 In 2008 I embarked upon a grand journey.
 I wanted to know why I had strong feelings of unworthiness, shame and self-hate buried deep within, despite having never been directly shamed by my parents or any religion.
-I also wanted to know why so many seem to struggle with varying forms of self-aggression, believing they are born broken needing to prove their worth to the world, and for some, to a higher power.
+I also wanted to know why so many seem to struggle with varying forms of self-aggression, believing they are born broken and living life forever trying to prove their worth to the world, and for some, to a higher power.
 Without knowing where it would lead, I began work on a deeply personal thesis paper that aimed to explore these burning questions.
 What I ended up discovering made a deep and lasting impact.
 I came to understand that these pervasive self-aggressive patterns are for many rooted in beliefs of basic badness, and that healing this wound in myself and others was part of my life’s work.
-The central discovery I made was the relationship between the prevailing interpretation of the Biblical myth of Adam and Eve’s Fall from Grace, known as the doctrine of Original Sin, and a secular culture of self-aggression and a compulsive need to prove our own goodness and worth.
+The central discovery I made was the relationship between the prevailing interpretation of the Biblical myth with Genesis of Adam and Eve’s Fall from Grace, known as the doctrine of Original Sin, and a secular culture of self-aggression and a compulsive need to prove our own goodness and worth.
 What I offer to you now is a revised edition of that original thesis broken up into more bite size pieces, with the more personal elements reflecting my inner state at that time.
 This blog series aims to explore the origins of these harmful beliefs, examine their impact, and provide methods to help overcome them both as an individual and a society.
 I hope you find embarking upon this journey as enlightening and helpful as I have.

 I find nothing more offensive than a god